eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Abstract

-To address these limitations, we propose eLLM, an elastic memory management framework inspired by the classical memory ballooning mechanism in operating systems.
-The core components of eLLM include: (1) Virtual Tensor Abstraction, which decouples the virtual address space of tensors from the physical GPU memory, creating a unified and flexible memory pool; (2) an Elastic Memory Mechanism that dynamically adjusts memory allocation through runtime memory inflation and deflation, leveraging CPU memory as an extensible buffer; and (3) a Lightweight Scheduling Strategy employing SLO-aware policies to optimize memory utilization and effectively balance performance trade-offs under stringent SLO constraints.
-Comprehensive evaluations demonstrate that eLLM significantly outperforms state-of-the-art systems, 2.32$\times$ higher decoding throughput, and supporting 3$\times$ larger batch sizes for 128K-token inputs.
+To address these limitations, we propose eLLM, an elastic memory management framework.
+The core components of eLLM include:(1) Virtual Tensor Abstraction: Decouples the virtual address space of tensors from physical GPU memory, creating a unified and flexible memory pool;(2) Elastic Memory Mechanism: Dynamically adjusts memory allocation through runtime memory inflation and deflation, and leverages CPU memory as an extensible buffer;(3) Lightweight Scheduling Strategy: Employs Service-Level Objective (SLO)-aware policies to optimize memory utilization and effectively balance performance trade-offs under stringent SLO constraints.
+Comprehensive evaluations demonstrate that eLLM outperforms state-of-the-art systems, achieving up to 2.32$\times$ higher throughput.